-When the library stacks are getting less than inspiring and you need a change of scenery, there’s nothing quite like the corner of a coffee shop to get those creative juices flowing.
+When the library stacks are getting less than inspiring and you need a change of scenery, there’s nothing quite like the corner of a good coffee shop to get those creative juices flowing.
 Each place boasts top notch coffee, a selection of snacks and the icing on the cake – free wi-fi.

 North Tea Power